Monday, 19 December 2011

 Tales from the diaspora.....

-I wrote two pieces with this same title for a magazine earlier this year so I am adopting the same title.
+I wrote two pieces with this same title and content for a magazine earlier this year so I am adopting the same title.

 These are some experiences out of many which I have chosen to share: